hiking Quilotoa Loop, Quilotoa Lake, Laguna Quilotoa, grass, crater lake ecuador, mountains, clouds, sky

 Picturesque Alausi is a nice place to break up the trip between Latacunga and Cuenca

-If seeking more hiking in Ecuador, stop in adorable Alausí.
+If you are seeking more hiking in Ecuador, stop in Alausí.
 This magic town is home to the famous Devil’s Nose train, but intrepid travelers can hike the Devil’s Nose, or “La Nariz del Diablo.”
-It’s also the gateway to the Ecuador Inca trail that takes three days to reach the largest Inca ruins of Ecuador, Ingapirca.
+It’s also the gateway to the extremely intrepid Ecuador Inca trail that requires proper gear and above-average trekking abilities.

 🚌 Latacunga to Alausi Ecuador might require a transfer in Riobamba | Average One-Way ticket: $4 to Riobamba / $2 to Alausi ≈$6 | Duration: +/ – 4 hours